Choline: Discovery as a nutrient

 In the early 1930s, Charles Best and colleagues noted that fatty liver in rats on a special diet and diabetic dogs could be prevented by feeding them lecithin, proving in 1932 that choline in lecithin was solely responsible for this preventive effect.
-In 1998, the US National Academy of Medicine reported their first recommendations for choline in the human diet.
+In 1998, the US National Academy of Medicine reported its first recommendations for choline in the human diet.